-Ivie Eke is a writer and NGO Professional who daydreams about constant electricity in Nigeria and mangoes.
-She writes poetry, stories and essays on her blog, www.classicallyivy.com and is the author of two books, ‘Looking for myself and my phone charger’ and ‘Walking On Eggshells’, both available on Okada Books and Amazon.
+Ivie M. Eke is a Writer who daydreams about constant electricity in Nigeria and mangoes.
+She writes poetry, stories and essays on her blog, www.classicallyivy.com and is the author of three books: ‘Looking for myself and my phone charger’, ‘Walking On Eggshells’ and 'Dirt In The Dust', all available on Okada Books and Amazon.

 The woman in the picture was in her 40s, light-skinned and tall-almost the same height as my husband.
 She was not the woman whom I had seen him holding delicately that day months ago.
 That woman had been petite with a medium complexion and a voluptuous figure.

 ‘Well…actually…’ He cleared his throat.
 ‘I haven’t felt happy with this long distance thing we’ve been doing.
 It’s not been great for me, Angela’.
 ‘I just feel that there is no point not being true to myself’, Busayo added.